AbsaOSS/absaoss.github.io/_careers/data_scientist.md

 ### Responsibilities
 - Work closely with the business stakeholders and technology leaders
-- Design and implementation of Data Science products in various business area
+- Design and implementation of Data Science products in various business areas
 - Research of new technologies and investigation of their usability in our systems

 ### Must Have